TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ### Rotate

-The `rotate` animation moves an object circularly around an origin point.
+The `rotate` animation moves an object circularly around a point.

-The rotate animation is written `rotate(a)`, in which `a` is an `<angle>`.
+The rotate animation is written `rotate(a)`, in which `a` is an `<angle>` composed of a value and a unit.
 The `<angle>` defines the amount of rotation.
 It is composed of a value followed by a unit.
 A positive value makes the rotation go clockwise and a negative value makes the rotation go counterclockwise.

 Possible `<angle>` units are: